A lived experience-led project, kickstarting major change towards better healthcare access and life expectancy for people facing homelessness.

 - Increase key decision makers’ awareness of the barriers to healthcare faced by people experiencing homelessness across the country

-How will we achieve them?
+How will we achieve our aims?

 Interviews and focus groups

 1. Better evidence and insight

 We’re planning to conduct qualitative interviews and focus groups with hundreds of people with experience of homelessness annually, to ensure a multitude of voices and experiences are heard.